bredeson/compression/README.md

-To read from/write to compressed streams from stdin/stdout or existing file-like objects, the appropriate compression `open()` function object must be passed via the `opener` attribute (e.g., `opener=gzip.open`).
+To read from/write to compressed streams from stdin/stdout or existing file-like objects, the appropriate compression `open()` function object must be passed via the `compression` attribute (e.g., `compression=gzip.open`).
 When writing `compresslevel` must be set to a value between 1 and 9, inclusive (default is 9).

-This module relies on the `io`, `gzip`, `lzma`, `bz2`, `bz2file`, and `pysam` modules internally, but other can be supplied via the opener attribute, which must return a callable object. `bz2file` is only required for Python versions earlier than 3.3.
+This module relies on the `io`, `gzip`, `lzma`, `bz2`, `bz2file`, and `pysam` modules internally, but others can be supplied via the compression attribute, which must return an object with a callable `open()` attribute.
+The `bz2file` module is only required for Python versions earlier than 3.3.

 See Also: `help(io.open)`